Sennacherib's campaign in the Levant: Siege of Lachish

-While the timeline remains unclear it seems that the next major battle between Assyria and Judah occurred at the city of Tel Lachish, a walled city on a hilltop roughly 53 Km south west of Jerusalem.
-The siege is documented in the Hebrew Bible as well as Assyrian documents but is most prominently depicted in the Lachish reliefs which were once displayed in Sennacherib’s palace at Nineveh.
+While the timeline remains unclear, it seems that the next major battle between Assyria and Judah occurred at Lachish, a walled city on a hilltop roughly 53 km south west of Jerusalem.
+The siege of Lachish is documented in the Hebrew Bible as well as Assyrian documents but is most prominently depicted in the Lachish reliefs which were once displayed in Sennacherib's palace at Nineveh.

-The hill on which Lachish is located is steeper on the northern side so it is thought that the Assyrians likely attacked the city from the southern slope.
+The hill on which Lachish is located is steeper on the northern side, so it is thought that the Assyrians likely attacked the city from the southern slope.
 The Lachish reliefs depict the city's defenders shooting arrows and throwing stones down onto the Assyrian army who are shown responding with projectiles of their own.
-During the ongoing skirmishes the Assyrians constructed a siege ramp, evidence of which can still be seen today, to the east of the city's main gate and brought up siege engines which broke the city’s defensive walls.
+During the ongoing skirmishes the Assyrians constructed a siege ramp, evidence of which can still be seen today, to the east of the main gate and brought up siege engines which broke the defensive walls.
 The siege ramp at Lachish is the oldest in the world and the only known example from the Near East.
-It has been excavated extensively from the 1930’s to as recently as 2017.
-The biblical accounts tells us that during the siege Sennacherib sent a message to Jerusalem encouraging the city's inhabitants to surrender and telling them that Hezekiah was mistaken in thinking that God would deliver the city from the Assyrian threat.
+It has been excavated extensively from the 1930s to as recently as 2017.
+The biblical accounts state that during the siege Sennacherib sent a message to Jerusalem encouraging the city's inhabitants to surrender and telling them that Hezekiah was mistaken in thinking that Yahweh would deliver the city from the Assyrian threat.